 Use a level or a piece of 8-foot lumber with strings attached on each end to find the low and high spots in the lawn.
 (Just drag the lumber over the lawn and look for empty space underneath the level or whatever straight edge you’re using.)

 Pro Tip: As you level the lawn, make sure that water always flows away from your foundation.
-A slope or “grade” of at least 1/8″ per foot away from your house is best.
+A slope or “grade” (here’s how to measure grade) of at least 1/8″ per foot away from your house is best.

-In three simple steps, you can prepare your uneven lawn for leveling.
+In a few simple steps, you can prepare your uneven lawn for leveling.
 Before you begin leveling:

-This is a good time to aerate any compacted areas.
+- This is a good time to aerate your lawn to improve any compacted areas.
 Aeration also allows you to fill any remaining low-lying areas with plugs.

-- The day of: Mow the lawn, because it may be a few weeks before you’re able to cut the grass again.
+- Mow the lawn because it may be a few weeks before you’re able to cut the grass again.
 Also, you want to make it easy to remove turf in the higher spots.

 - Apply topdressing: Add a thin layer of no more than 1/2 inch of the soil mixture to the low areas in your yard.